aralroca/prerender-macro/README.md

 For Solidjs components, since Solidjs does not have a built-in function for injecting HTML strings directly into JSX, you need to use `textContent` attribute.
 This allows you to bypass Solidjs's default behavior and inject raw HTML into the DOM.

-Besides, the solidjs `renderComponentToString` has to be slightly modified.
+Besides, the solidjs `render` has to be slightly modified.

 Example: